fcuny/fcuny.github.io/content/notes/stuff-about-pcie.md

 ## Topology

-The easiest way to see the PCIe topology is with `lspci`:
+An easy way to see the PCIe topology is with `lspci`:

     $ lspci -tv
     -[0000:00]-+-00.0  Advanced Micro Devices, Inc. [AMD] Family 17h (Models 00h-0fh) Root Complex